fang-industries/stories/content/episode-5.md

 In her heart, she scoffs this matter off.
 Tim hasn't eaten a proper dinner with them for around two weeks now nor did they ever have a serious conversation between them.
 All she could think about was how she was going to pull her new art commission business off.
 She finishes her plate and walks away from the table.
 Evan gives a concerned look but doesn't seem to be bothered to talk to her about it.

-"Can you help me do the dishes today, Bri?", Jason asked.
+“Can you help me do the dishes today, Bri?”, Jason asked.

-"Sure.", Bri said reluctantly.
+“Sure.”, Bri said reluctantly.

 After washing the dishes, she goes to her room and does her homework for tomorrow.
 After that, she packs her bag for tomorrow and finishes some art requests.
 She closes off the day by playing another map on Ensemble Stars, and goes to sleep after.

 She closes her eyes while lying down on her bed, feeling nothing.
 A last sigh comes out of her breath.

-"Goodnight.", she thought to herself, as she drifted off to sleep; the only place where she can gets peace.
+“Goodnight.”, she thought to herself, as she drifted off to sleep; the only place where she can gets peace.